-"wait-for", a tiny utility to wait for TCP resources to be ready
+"wait-for", a tiny utility to wait for TCP or UDP resources to be ready

 Use it in your Kubernetes clusters to wait for resources to be ready, like SQL Databases